mapbox/pyskel/README.rst

     myproject --help
     myproject 4

-To help prevent pyskel from being uploaded to PyPI, I've configured the setup's upload command to dry run.
-Make sure to remove this configuration from `setup.cfg <https://docs.python.org/2/install/index.html#inst-config-syntax>`__ when you customize pyskel.
+To help prevent uncustomized forks of pyskel from being uploaded to PyPI, I've configured the setup's upload command to dry run.
+Make sure to remove this configuration from
+`setup.cfg <https://docs.python.org/2/install/index.html#inst-config-syntax>`__
+when you customize pyskel.